Significant Funding Secured for Improved Monitoring of Bathing Water Quality

 Bathing Water Quality was identified as a priority Smart City Challenge since this is of critical importance to Dublin.
 Over the course of the project various scientific approaches to improving "Bathing Water Quality" detection, monitoring and communication will be trialled and validated in both Dún Laoghaire-Rathdown and Fingal.

-The ‘FinEst Centre for Smart Cities’ runs this "Smart City Challenge" competition aiming to discover and implement innovative ideas that address complex urban challenges.
+The ‘FinEst Centre for Smart Cities’ runs this “Smart City Challenge” competition aiming to discover and implement innovative ideas that address complex urban challenges.
 These pilot projects will create scalable solutions, enhancing the overall quality of living in cities.
 The winning pilot project will receive funding of €1.2 m over a 3-year period.
 The pilot project will be coordinated by the FinEst Centre.
+The winning pilot project will receive funding of €1.2 m over a 3-year period and it is funded by the European Union and Estonian State Financing.

 Frank Curran, Chief Executive, Dún Laoghaire-Rathdown County Council said: